-Technology of Low-Layer Graphene Production
+Technology of Few-Layer Graphene Production

 Resonance is a physical phenomenon in which a system begins to oscillate with maximum amplitude in response to an external force with a certain frequency that matches its own (natural) frequency.